The Golden Eagles rallied to defeat UAB in the 2013 finale.

-Football vs Marshall
+Football vs Rice

 In two years in charge of the Southern Miss football program, Todd Monken has spearheaded an approach that has produced continual improvement for the Golden Eagles, forging the team on a path in leading them back to a familiar setting – winning seasons and bowl games.